jack-zheng/csvgenerator/README.md

 # csvgenerator
+### How To Use It
+1. clone this project to your local machine
+2. make sure you have python3 install in your machine
+3. cd to project folder and run command: python ui.py

 ### Aim
 Phase I: python script to generate csv file
 Phase II: desktop app(UI) to generate csv file